Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 11 November

-Ukrainian Southern Defense Forces Spokesperson Colonel Vladyslav Voloshyn reported that Ukrainian forces withdrew from the settlements of Okhotnyche, Rivnopillia, Uspenivka, Novouspenivske and Novomykolaivka in Zaporizhzhia Oblast.
+Ukrainian Southern Defense Forces Spokesperson Colonel Vladyslav Voloshyn reported Ukrainian forces withdrew from the towns of Okhotnyche, Rivnopillia, Uspenivka, Novouspenivske and Novomykolaivka in Zaporizhzhia Oblast.

 Ukrainian drones struck an oil refinery in Saratov.
 Footage on Telegram showed explosions and fires.
-The local governor, Roman Busargin, acknowledged that "drones had damaged civilian infrastructure" without specifying what infrastructure or casualties.
+The local governor, Roman Busargin, acknowledged "drones had damaged civilian infrastructure" without specifying what infrastructure or casualties.
 The Oil Sea Terminal in Feodosia, Crimea was struck by drones along with a storage warehouse in occupied Donetsk.
-The Orsk Oil Refinery in Orenburg Oblast, came under drone attack with explosions and fires recorded.
+The Orsk Oil Refinery in Orenburg Oblast came under drone attack with explosions and fires recorded.
 A drone attack was also carried out on a power station in occupied Novyi Svit, Donetsk Oblast.

 12 November

-The SBU said it had discovered an FSB agent from Crimea who had plotted bomb attacks in Kyiv and assassination attempts on a journalist in Kherson and a media worker with the Ukrainian military.
+The SBU said it discovered an FSB agent from Crimea who had plotted bomb attacks in Kyiv and assassination attempts on a journalist in Kherson and a media worker with the Ukrainian military.

 Drones struck a target, possibly the Stavrolen petrochemical plant, in Budyonnovsk, Stavropol Krai.
 The local governor reported a fire in an "industrial enterprise".
 Restrictions on flights from airports in Moscow, Vladikavkaz, Grozny, and Samara were enacted.

 The Russian Armed Forces announced the establishment of its Unmanned Systems Forces with Sergei Ishtuganov as its Deputy Head.

-The Russian defense ministry claimed that Russian forces took the town of Sukhyi Yar, south of Myrnohrad.
+The Russian defense ministry claimed Russian forces took the town of Sukhyi Yar south of Myrnohrad.

 13 November

 Ukrainian FP-5 Flamingo missiles and drones struck Oryol.
-The local governor said that several cars and apartments were damaged, while several drones were shot down by air defences.
-The HUR claimed to have derailed a train carrying North Korean weapons being supplied to Russia on the Trans-Siberian Railway, near Sosnovka in Khabarovsk Krai using explosives.
+The local governor said several cars and apartments were damaged, while several drones were shot down by air defences.
+The HUR claimed to have derailed a train, carrying North Korean weapons being supplied to Russia on the Trans-Siberian Railway, near Sosnovka in Khabarovsk Krai using explosives.

-The Russian defense ministry claimed that Russian forces took the towns of Danylivka, southwest of Velykomykhailivka and Synelnykove, near Vovchansk.
+The Russian defense ministry claimed Russian forces took the towns of Danylivka, southwest of Velykomykhailivka and Synelnykove, near Vovchansk.